-	- A small one, but SpongeBob fainting into Squidward's arms and Krabs crying due to the Krusty Krab's shutdown in "SpongeBob's Last Stand".
+- A small one, but SpongeBob fainting into Squidward's arms and Krabs crying due to the Krusty Krab's shutdown.

-- The fact that in "Back to the Past", Man Ray had killed the original Mermaid Man and Barnacle Boy and buried them under the Krusty Krab as a reminder of how MM & BB's younger versions failed.
+- The fact that, Man Ray had killed the original Mermaid Man and Barnacle Boy and buried them under the Krusty Krab as a reminder of how MM & BB's younger versions failed.